bskumawat09/audcast-client/README.md

+# Audcast - The Audio Podcast

+> It is a Real-time Audio Podcast platform made using React.js and WebRTC.

+## Test Account

+Phone No. : +919876765454
+Default OTP : 97979

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).